dereklukacs/waiting-game/stickrunner/iteration.md

 add jumping, make them actually walk on the road (right now they're floating)

 they're too low now and the bullets aren't hitting the zombies

+can you not make the jumping timed, I want it tied to the spacebar.

+now let's add obstacles we have to jump over